 Axiomatic models define axioms over sets of events, primarily as acyclicity requirements over a given set of relations over those events.
-The axioms of the model define which executions are consistent.
-Final states from consistent executions correspond to those states that are permitted to be observed on hardware.
-A consistent execution is then a well-formed candidate which is consistent with the acyclicity checks of the model.
+The axioms of the model define which executions are Axiom-consistent.
+Final states from consistent executions are those states that are permitted by the model to be observed on hardware.